tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/rows-of-circles-start.png" />
 </figure>

-The following sequence of steps outlines the simplest approach to begin tackling this task:
+The following sequence of steps outlines the most straightforward approach to begin tackling this task:

-1. create a `while` structure that loops twelve times (perhaps using a `print()` to monitor your iterator);
+1. create a `while` structure that loops twelve times (consider using a `print()` to monitor your iterator);
-2. using the loop, place the circles in one long row, extending past the right-edge of the display window;
+2. using the loop, place the circles in one long row, extending past the right edge of the display window;
 3. once the above is working, use an `if` statement within the loop to detect when the second row must begin.

 It's up to you to figure out the rest.
 Oh -- and remember that [modulo operator (%)]({% post_url 2018-06-12-processing.py_in_ten_lessons--01-_hello_world %}#modulo-operator)?
-This may prove handy here.
+It may prove handy here.

 ### For Loops

 When programming a loop structure, you are not limited to `while` statements.
-The `for` loop operates in a similar manner, and depending on the scenario, you may elect to use one over the other.
+The `for` loop operates similarly; depending on the scenario, you may elect to use one over the other.
 Perhaps the easiest way to explain a `for` loop is to convert something you have already written.

 Create a new sketch and save it as "for_loop".
-Add the following the code form your "concentric_circles" sketch:
+Add the following the code from your "concentric_circles" sketch:

 {% highlight py %}
 size(500,500)